PW999/home-assistant-config/README.md

 This is a very short list of the hardware I'm using:

 ## Core
-HP Prodesk 600 G3 Desktop mini
+HP Prodesk 600 G3 Desktop mini (Intel Core i5-7500T CPU with 16GB of RAM).

 ![HPProdesk](./doc/img/hpprodesk.jpg)